mudit023/templates/Readme.md

 # Templates
-### Collections of variety of resuable components of HTML, CSS and JavaScript.
+### Collection of variety of resuable components of HTML, CSS and JavaScript.

 What all can you make:
 - Profile card template